alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 You'll need the generated API key in a later step.

-### Update puppet to include the environment variables for airbrake
+### Update Puppet to include the environment variables for airbrake

     # modules/govuk/manifests/apps/myapp.pp
     class govuk::apps::myapp(